 Cycling Emigrant Pass West

-Photo: Aerial view of miles 5-9 - road curves from middle left to bottom middle of photo.
+Photo: Aerial view of miles 5-9, the road curves from middle left to bottom middle of photo.

 This climb overlaps the first 9.7 miles of the Wildrose Road/Charcoal Kiln climb.
-At mile 9.7 turn left onto Emigrant Canyon Road, then travel roughly another 6 miles to the high point of the climb then another mile to the pass sign.
+At mile 9.7 turn left onto Emigrant Canyon Road, then travel roughly another six miles to the high point of the climb, then another mile to the pass sign.
 This is a very remote climb without any provisions, so plan accordingly.
-The Wildrose Road stretch of the climb is along a road in general disrepair while the last 6 miles on Emigrant Pass are along a roadway that is in very good shape.
+The Wildrose Road stretch of the climb is along a road in general disrepair while the last six miles on Emigrant Pass are along a roadway that is in very good shape.

 There are not many view obstructions in Death Valley.

 View on the beginning leg of the climb.